bethac07/qi_2024_analysis_lab_manual/_sources/Lab04_ML-based_Segmentation_and_Classification.md

 ### Learning Objectives

-- [ ] Train a pixel classifier to segment images
+- Train a pixel classifier to segment ima

-- [ ] Learn to use ilastik
+- Learn to use ilas

-- [ ] Experiment with how features and data affect performance
+- Experiment with how features and data affect performance

 Lab Data: [<u>https://bit.ly/qi2023labs</u>](https://bit.ly/qi2023labs)